-In my illustration, the creature exists peacefully, looking off into the distance, lost in its own thoughts.
+In my illustration, the creature exists peacefully, looking off into the distance, lost in its thoughts.
 It seems unperturbed by the violent disintegration of its face.
-It just accepts it as normal.
+It just accepts it as usual.
 So it is in my life as well.
-I just exist, staring off into the distance, while it feels like I’m violently disintegrating.
+I only exist, staring off into the distance, while it feels like I’m violently disintegrating.

-The multitude of glazed-over eyes have the same calm demeanour of the Oryx, except for one slightly alarmed eye.
+The multitude of glazed-over eyes has the same calm demeanour of the Oryx, except for one slightly alarmed eye.
 It evokes a feeling of calmness on the surface, with underlying chaos and turmoil: All is not what it’s supposed to be.
-It is like knowing you’ve been exposed to lethal amounts of radiation, and can do nothing but wait as the effects take hold of you.
-An inevitability, and therefore an acceptance of your fate.
+It is like knowing you’ve been exposed to lethal amounts of radiation and can do nothing but wait as the effects take hold of you—an inevitability, and therefore an acceptance of your fate.

-The eyes go up in smoke, leaving the fumes to envelop the creature.
-Its black markings are falling off the neck, creating an unwinding effect.
+The eyes go up in smoke, leaving the fumes to envelop the creature, while its black markings are falling off the neck, creating an unwinding effect.
 The colour is draining from it.
 The grooves in the horns are slightly deformed to stand in contrast with the realism in the creature’s face.

-18 metallic studs float on the folds of the flapping skin.
+Eighteen metallic studs float on the folds of the flapping skin.
 The 18th card in the Major Arcana of the tarot is the Moon.
-Which is a card of mystery, the unknown and deception.
-The moon warns us to look closer, because things are very often not what they seem.
+Which is a card of mystery, the unknown and deception?
+The Moon warns us to look closer because things are very often not what they seem.
 It shows us that we’re face-to-face with our inner shadows and anxieties.

 In the Elder Futhark, combining the numbers gives you the number 9, which represents the rune Hagalaz.
 It governs the inevitably of fate and transformation.
-It warns us against disasters in our lives that are of control.
-This could be mentally, or physically.
+It warns us against disasters in our lives that are of control, which could be mentally or physically.
 So how does one overcome calamity?
 By shaking oneself out of complacency, and moving one foot forward at a time.

 9 represents the days Odin hung on the great tree of life: Yggdrasil.
 The way we hang ourselves spiritually and beat ourselves up for every mistake we’ve made, or every loss we suffered.